Aurora shooting: 5 dead, multiple wounded including officers; gunman also dead

 AURORA, Ill.
-(WLS) --Five people are dead, five City of Aurora police officers were injured and multiple others were injured in an active shooter situation in west suburban Aurora Friday afternoon.
+(WLS) --Five people are dead, five City of Aurora police officers were shot, and at least six others were injured in a workplace mass shooting in west suburban Aurora Friday afternoon.
 The gunman is also dead, police said.

-Aurora police said that officers responded to the Henry Pratt Company just before 1:30 p.m.
+Aurora police said officers first responded to the Henry Pratt Company in the 400-block of South Highland Avenue just before 1:30 p.m.
 Police said two of the four first officers on the scene were fired upon immediately.
 More officers arrived as backup and were also fired upon.

-Police said five officers were shot and injured.
-Police said they found five civilians dead inside the building.
-More civilians were injured in the shooting.

 WATCH: Aurora Police Chief Kristen Ziman update on shooting